Q. What frame rates do your currently available synchronous camera array systems support?

 A. 2D image sequences, 3D .obj sequences, and 4D Alembic sequences.
 Other output formats on request.

 Q. What is the resolution and file size of the .obj files?

-A. The full-body example in the demo video above was solved at an average of 500,000 faces per frame with 4K textures resulting in an average file size of 60 megabytes per frame (mesh plus texture).
-This file size for each 3D frame is approximately equivalent to the size of a single uncompressed 20 megapixel still image (24 bit, 8 bits per channel, RGB).
+A. The full-body example in the demo video above was solved at an average of 500,000 faces per frame with 4K textures resulting in an average lightly compressed file size of 60 megabytes per frame (mesh plus texture).
+This file size for each 3D frame is approximately equivalent to the size of a single uncompressed 20 megapixel still image (24 bit 8 bits per channel RGB).
 Higher or lower resolution meshes and textures can be produced by adjusting the photogrammetry parameters.

-A. The bandwidth of the .obj sequence above is approximately 1.5 gigabytes per second.
-The bandwidth of the original image data recorded by the cameras is approximately 10 gigabytes per second.
+A. The bandwidth of the compressed .obj sequence above (meshes plus textures) is approximately 1.5 gigabytes per second.
+The bandwidth of the original image data recorded by the cameras is approximately 13 gigabytes per second (20,544 10x compressed 20 megapixel 24 bit 8 bits per channel jpegs, ~5.5 megabytes per image at 2,304 images per second).
 Compression and resolution settings are variable and using different compression and resolution settings will result in different file sizes.

 Q. Can we take delivery of the original camera images and process them ourselves - or take them to another vendor for processing?